 Michael A. Carrillo is a partner in the Chicago office of Barnes & Thornburg.
+Mr. Carrillo serves on the firm's Management Committee.
 A member of the firm’s Intellectual Property Department, Mr. Carrillo represents and counsels individuals and corporations on patent, trademark, copyright and trade secret matters, and foreign and domestic patent and trademark protection.

 Mr. Carrillo’s experience includes counseling established companies and start-up entities with respect to developing, managing and policing their patent and trademark portfolios.
 He has also represented large financial and lending institutions in preparing and negotiating licenses for online banking software and technology.
 In addition, Mr. Carrillo has served as interim legal counsel for the subsidiary of a large, publicly held company, and has drafted various agreements, including software license, outsourcing, web hosting, technology transfer, and distribution and supply agreements.